o1-labs/docs2/docs/zkapps/o1js/basic-concepts.md

 # o1js Basic Concepts

+o1js, fka.
+SnarkyJS, is a TypeScript (TS) library for writing general-purpose zk programs and writing zk smart contracts for Mina.

 ## Field

 Field elements are the basic unit of data in zero-knowledge proof programming.
 Each field element can store a number up to almost 256 bits in size.
 You can think of it as a uint256 in Solidity.